 Planning for a baby can be overwhelming, especially when it’s your first pregnancy.
 There’s so much health information out there on fertility, IVF, private vs public hospitals, obstetrics, birthing options and genetic screening.

-What’s the best advice we can give if you’re thinking about falling pregnant?
+What’s the best advice I can give if you’re thinking about falling pregnant?
 Visit your GP for help navigating the journey ahead.
 Here are six reasons why:

 - Getting a pre-pregnancy health check